FungusDungus/Assembly-Graphics/README.md

    set PATH=%PATH%;C:\8086\

-5. Use buildrun batch script to compile, link, and run the code
+5. Use build batch script to compile and link